Wrecking Crew (comics)

 The Wrecking Crew is a team of four supervillains—the Wrecker, Bulldozer, Piledriver and Thunderball—appearing in American comic books published by Marvel Comics.
 While not featured on the cover, the Wrecking Crew's first appearance is in The Defenders #17 (Nov 1974).

-The Wrecking Crew appear in the Marvel Cinematic Universe / Disney+ series She-Hulk: Attorney at Law (2022).
+The Wrecking Crew has also appeared in animated series and video games.

 Fictional team history

 The Wrecking Crew are formed when Dirk Garthwaite—the Wrecker—is approached by Eliot Franklin in prison and asked to retrieve a gamma bomb Franklin had designed, with the intent of ransoming New York for millions of dollars.
 The Wrecker had formerly been a violent criminal who demolished crime scenes with his crowbar, but gained his power when he was mistaken for Loki and given mystical powers by Karnilla the Norn Queen.
 Garthwaite manages to retrieve his enchanted crowbar.
 During a lightning storm, Wrecker tells Franklin and fellow prisoners Henry Camp and Brian Calusky to grip the weapon simultaneously.
 A lightning bolt then strikes the crowbar, increases the Wrecker's power and transforms him and the other three men into the Wrecking Crew.
 Franklin became Thunderball, Camp became Bulldozer, and Caluski became Piledriver.
 They promptly escape from prison and, in the course of searching for the gamma bomb, are defeated by the Defenders and Luke Cage.

-Over the years the Wrecking Crew have followed a very familiar cycle—escape from prison, fight (and subsequently lose to) superheroes, and be returned to prison.
-The Wrecking Crew have battled the Avengers, the Fantastic Four, Captain America, Iron Fist, the Runaways, Spider-Man, Namor the Sub-Mariner, Doctor Strange, Daredevil, Alpha Flight, Hulk, She-Hulk, the Thunderbolts and the X-Men, but their main foe is Thor.
+Throughout their publication history, the Wrecking Crew have followed a very familiar cycle—escape from prison, fight (and subsequently lose to) superheroes, and be returned to prison.
+The Wrecking Crew have battled various heroes, but their main foe is Thor.
 When the Wrecking Crew first battle Thor, they are confident that it will be a quick victory.
-Thor, however, infuriated by the fact that one of the Wrecker's offensives has killed an innocent bystander, defeats them all in moments and critically injures the Wrecker.
-Thunderball escapes and, several weeks later, recovers the Wrecker's crowbar, going on to form his own gang before being defeated by Spider-Man.
-The Wrecking Crew is later chosen by the being known as the Beyonder to participate in the Secret Wars against a team of select superheroes.
-The Wrecking Crew's most notorious act was to participate in the near-fatal beating of the hero Hercules during a siege of Avengers Mansion by the fourth incarnation of Masters of Evil led by Baron Helmut Zemo.
-With Thor's assistance, Hercules eventually confronts the Wrecking Crew and defeats them, restoring his confidence in himself.
-The Wrecking Crew were briefly joined by Piledriver's son Excavator who helped them in their fight against the Runaways.
-The Wrecking Crew was imprisoned in the Raft when Electro freed the inmates in New Avengers.
+Thor, however, infuriated by the fact that one of Wrecker's offensives has killed an innocent bystander, defeats them all in moments and critically injures Wrecker.
+Thunderball escapes and, several weeks later, recovers Wrecker's crowbar, going on to form his own gang before being defeated by Spider-Man.
+The Wrecking Crew participate in the near-fatal beating of Hercules during a siege of Avengers Mansion by the Masters of Evil.